aisingapore/TagUI/README.md

 7_testing|shows how to use check step and CasperJS test assertions

 # Pipeline
+TA.Gui is a young project, about 3 months (since Dec 2016) into development and still in beta.
+Feedback from the community will have a huge impact in shaping its development pipeline.
+By reproducing cognitive interactions that represent our intentions, we can let computers work on repetitive or time-sensitive tasks that people need to get done.

+The overarching goal is to make automation accessible to more people and handle increasingly complex processes as cognitive abilities of computers continue to improve.
+This helps free up people's time for higher-value activities, or simply for more leisure.
+Suggestions or pull requests that support this goal are certainly welcome.

-To feedback bugs or suggestions, kindly raise an issue or email support@tebel.org
+To feedback bugs, suggestions or pull requests, kindly raise an issue or email support@tebel.org

 Feature|Purpose
 :-----:|:------